 At the end of this step, you would be creating two calculated fields named Placeholder1 and Placeholder2 as shown in the screenshot below.

-Setting up the view is easier with the steps above completed, should be just drag and drop of these calculated fields on to the section on the tool itself.
+Setting up the view is easier with the steps above completed, should be just dragged and drop of these calculated fields on to the section on the tool itself.

 Drag Placeholder 2 to Columns and Placeholder1 to Rows